giocolella/is-bookbearer-22-23/README.md

 ---

 ## 📌 Overview
 **Book Bearer** is a native Android application designed to help avid readers navigate the vast world of literary productions.
-Inspired by Tolkien's "Ring Bearer," this app serves as a trusty companion for your reading journey.
+Inspired by Tolkien's "Ring Bearer", this app serves as a trusty companion for your reading journey.

 The main goals are:
 - **Discover** book quality before purchasing through community reviews.